openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/internalArcuateFiberBundle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Internal arcuate fiber bundle' is a neuron projection bundle and central nervous system cell part cluster.
-It is part of the white matter of medulla oblongata.
+   :definition: Is a neuron projection bundle and central nervous system cell part cluster.
+Is part of the white matter of medulla oblongata. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006087) ('is_a' and 'relationship')]
    :description: Internal arcuate fibers are the axons of second-order neurons contained within the gracile and cuneate nuclei of the medulla oblongata.
 These fibers cross from one side of the medulla to the other to form the medial lemniscus.
-Part of the dorsal column-medial lemniscus system (second neuron), the internal arcuate fibers are important for relaying the sensation of fine touch and proprioception to the thalamus and ultimately to the cerebral cortex.
+Part of the dorsal column-medial lemniscus system (second neuron), the internal arcuate fibers are important for relaying the sensation of fine touch and proprioception to the thalamus and ultimately to the cerebral cortex. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006087)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105582
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006087#internal-arcuate-fiber-bundle-1
    :name: internal arcuate fiber bundle